cozy/cozy-stack/docs/move.md

 ### POST /move/imports/precheck

 This endpoint can be use to check that an export can be imported from the given URL, before doing the real import.
+It is called from the settings application, not from the cozy-move wizard.

 #### Request